University Studies – 18 Unit Emphasis | SC Program: AA.1514

 Advisory: Students who wish to add a lab component to this class should co-enroll in AGNR 61.

 This course is an introduction to the conservation or wise use of natural resources and incorporates discussions about the complex relationships of man to the environment.
 Students will learn about the diverse agencies that manage our resources along with their history and philosophies.
-The course will cover each of the major natural resources - such as water, air, energy, forests, wildlife, agriculture, and soils - as well as environmental policy and laws that govern the use of these resources.
+Each of the major natural resources such as water, air, energy, forests, wildlife, agriculture, and soils will be covered and students will learn about the environmental policy and laws that govern use of these resources.
 An emphasis is placed on the practical components of Environmental Science as it relates to social and economic aspects of conservation.
-This course may be offered in a distance education format.
+This course may be offered in a distance learning format.

 Apply Now